Now on site:

 The observer can move around in space using the WASD keys, like in First Person Shooters.
 Movement with inertia is made possible in Spacecraft mode or Aircraft mode.

 "Select and fly" autopilot: just click on any object with the mouse and hit the 'G' key to automatically go directly to the object.

-Automatic binding of the observer to the moving object and automatic selection of optimum flight speed.
+Automatic binding of the observer to a moving object and automatic selection of optimum flight speed.

 Search for celestial objects by name.
-Search for stars in certain radius.
+Search for stars in a radius around you.
 Scalable map of the Universe and a planetary system browser.
 Saving locations and autopilot's journal.

 The orbital motion of planets and stars is calculated in real time, with the ability to accelerate, decelerate, or reverse the flow of time.